-- Once the facilitator has provided activity instructions and all participants are on the same page, move participants into their Zoom break-out rooms (it will take a few seconds for participants to all move from the main room to the breakout rooms) - 8 Wait a few minutes before popping into the first group to determine which group to visit first (if the help button has not been pressed) have all the links for the Murals open.
-Monitor progress on these and if a group seems to be struggling with where to start, go to that group first.

-When visiting the different groups, help participants by clearing any confusion and kickstarting their discussion with 'why?' for each cause in each 'root system' - there is almost always several sub-causes for a cause!
+- Wait a few minutes before popping into the first group to determine which group to visit first (if the help button has not been pressed) have all the links for the Murals open.
+Monitor progress on these and if a group seems to be struggling with where to start, go to that group first. - When visiting the different groups, help participants by clearing any confusion and kick-starting their discussion with 'why?' for each cause in each 'root system' there is almost always several sub-causes for a cause!